-We must also make sure our economy is not based on exploitative employment practices and tackle the scourge of modern slavery.
-I sit on the board of the charity Focus on Labour Exploitation and was heavily involved with scrutinising the Government’s Modern Slavery Act.
-Read some of my speeches on it here, here and here.
+We must also tackle the scourge of modern slavery and make sure our economy is not based on exploitative employment practices.
+I sit on the board of the charity Focus on Labour Exploitation and was heavily involved with scrutinising the Government’s Modern Slavery Act; you can read some of my speeches on it here, here and here.
 More recently I have challenged the Government on ensuring that the Independent Anti-Slavery Commissioner can be truly independent.

 Challenging policies that divide families